Draggie306/EditingCheatSheets/GCSE/AQA 8035 Geography Complete.md

 -   **Relief** - a steep valley is more likely to flood than a flatter valley because the rainfall will run off into the river more quickly, and it cannot be absorbed by the soil.
 -   **Geology** - permeable rocks allow water to pass through pores and cracks, whereas impermeable rocks do not.
 If a valley is made up of impermeable rocks, there is a higher chance of flooding as there is an increase in surface run-off.
 -   **Vegetation** - trees and plants absorb water, called interception.
 Lots of vegetation reduces flood risk.
 Deforestation will increase the flood risk, as the water cannot be intercepted and flow into the river.
--   **Urban land use** - when an area surrounding a river is built on, the anount of impermeable surfaces increase, like concrete and tarmac.
+-   **Urban land use** - when an area surrounding a river is built on, the amount of impermeable surfaces increase, like concrete and tarmac.
 Drains and sewers take water directly into the river channel, increasing flood risk.

 ## River management strategies
 ![enter image description here](https://cheatsheet-assets.ibaguette.com/gcse/geography/SpecContent-RiverManagementStrategies.png)
 *Finally, the last section on paper 1.*

 ### Hard engineering

 Involves building artificial structures which try to control rivers.